quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 Share
 Response from the owner 3 years ago
 Hi John.
 We are doing our best to remain open to serve our clients while implementing changes within our financial centers to follow CDC and government guidelines.
 As such, some locations may be either temporarily closed or operating at adjusted hours.
-If you’d like to visit an alternative financial center, please click the following link for the most up-to-date info on our centers http://go.bofa.com/Locator.
+If you'd like to visit an alternative financial center, please click the following link for the most up-to-date info on our centers http://go.bofa.com/Locator.
 Also, when new information is available regarding openings and hours, the website will be updated. ^rosie

 Chris Bardzik